Knowledge Architecture

 Practices

-• Declare the core intent of a domain in one sentence.
+• Declare the core intent of a domain in one sentence before opening the generator.

 • List constraints that must hold across all updates.

-• Compare manual sketches to generator output to identify gaps or drift.
+• Compare your manual sketch to generator output to identify gaps or drift.

 AI Prompts

 • “Act as a UKM coach.
-Interview me to extract core intent, layers, and constraints.”
+Interview me to extract the core intent, layers, and constraints I need before using MandalaStacks for this domain.”

 • “Audit this UKM mandala for alignment drift.”